krishna-thapa/go-exercises/src/go-graphql/README.md

 This is actually really cool.
 We can stand up a GraphQL server that interacts with existing services and then build around this new GraphQL server instead of having to worry about modifying existing REST APIs.

 Simple GraphQL server in Go: https://github.com/graphql-go/graphql

+## Mutations
+Mutations in GraphQL allow us to not only fetch data from our GraphQL API, but to also update it.
+This ability to modify our data makes GraphQL a far more complete data platform that could entirely replace REST as opposed to just complement it.